Use these tricks to get mortgage lenders to compete

 “The more lenders you check out when shopping for mortgage rates, the more likely you are to get a lower interest rate,” Condor says.

-Also, research loan products from various types of institutions to find out what special programs they offer, she continues.
+Also, research loan products from various types of financial institutions to find out what special programs they offer.

-Broaden your search to include credit unions, regional or community banks, direct lenders, and national banks.
+Broaden your search to include credit unions, regional or community banks, direct lenders, mortgage brokers, and national banks.

-You won’t know which is best for you until you’ve explored all your options.Verify your new rate (Nov 29th, 2020)
+You won’t know which is best for you until you’ve explored all your options.Time to make a move?
+Let us find the right mortgage for you